-All-in-all, avoiding being thrown off and knocked prone isn’t terribly difficult.
+All in all, avoiding being thrown off and knocked prone isn’t difficult.
 Especially when we consider the movement speed increases you gain from riding a mount.

 Controlling a Mount

 While you are riding your mount you benefit from their movement speed and any other additional benefits that the mounted creature may provide.
-Some creatures may require a saddle or other equipment in order to ride them for prolonged periods of time, but that’s left up to your DM’s discretion.
+Some creatures may require a saddle or other equipment to ride them for prolonged periods, but that’s left up to your DM’s discretion.